fortrabbit/help/docs/craft-3-update.md

 Continuous development with a SFTP workflow is a hustle.
 One strategy is to upload the changes files from local to the App.
 Another strategy is to re-run the very same steps that have been done locally on the App itself.
 Good luck.

-### Database migrations & project config
+### Database migrations

 In many update cases a database migration is required.
-This will update the database table structure to match the latest updates.
-Sometimes it's a required extra step to be done with the App.
+This will upgrade the database table structure to match the latest updates.
+This will be done when running the updates locally already.
+But it's an extra step required to be done with your fortrabbit App.

 We recommend to use `projectConfig` which will store all essential settings in a `project.yaml` file.
-This is the recommended way to keep your environments.
+See also [here](/craft-3-tune#toc-using-project-config).

 Here are your options to run migrations:

 #### A) Automate database migrations